Outdoor Research Hemispheres Jacket Review

 We found the Hemispheres to be a comfortable jacket.
-The fit is good, but not great, compared to other high-end shells in our review.
-In comparison, the torso of the Hemispheres felt slightly boxy, but not very much so.
-The jacket fabric is comfortable enough.
+The fit is good, but not great, compared to other high-end shells.
+The torso felt slightly boxy, but the jacket fabric is comfortable.

 Overall, the comfort and fit of the Hemispheres are above average for shell jackets.
-This jacket features stretchy panels inserted in the hood and the back of the shoulders, which gives the jacket a more comfortable range of motion than other shells.
-Pockets and zippers are positioned in a way that will not interfere with backpack straps, which is a must for backcountry use.
+This jacket features stretchy panels inserted in the hood and back of the shoulders, which gives it a more comfortable range of motion than other shells.
+Pockets and zippers are positioned to not interfere with backpack straps, which is a must for backcountry use.
 There is a small fleece patch where the chin rubs against the inside of the collar.

-This is another category where the Hemispheres shines.
+Ventilation is another category where the Hemispheres shines.
 In the backcountry, we spend a lot of time traveling uphill to earn our turns.
-If the weather is nice, we can ditch the shell layer, but if it's snowing or blowing, the shell stays on, even if we are generating a lot of heat in uphill travel.
+If the weather is nice, we can ditch the shell layer, but if it's snowing or blowing, the shell stays on, even if we generate a lot of heat in uphill travel.
 As such, a breathable jacket is a necessity in the backcountry.
 The Hemispheres provides excellent breathability and ventilation.

 The breathable Gore-Tex fabric will help transport water vapor away from the sweaty interior.
 Furthermore, the DWR on this jacket is great, which prevents water from soaking the outer shell fabric and making the jacket feel stuffy.
 On top of all that, this jacket features side vents that open from the armpit down to the hem.
 The side vents have big two-way zipper pulls that are easy to operate one-handed.
 We took this jacket on several ski tours in blizzard conditions and never needed more ventilation out of the Hemispheres.

-This jacket looks sharp and fits well, but for some reason, we didn't love the style.
-It's not a bad looking jacket, but it's not winning any fashion contests either.
+This jacket looks sharp and fits well, but we didn't love the style for some reason.
+It's not a bad-looking jacket, but it's not winning any fashion contests either.
 The cut could be more tailored around the hem and up through the torso for slim users, as backcountry skiers tend to be.
 That said, style is subjective, and although we didn't love the style, you might.

 The two-tone color panels help this jacket stand out from the crowd, but not necessarily in a great way.
 Furthermore, the color options are limited and not that inspiring.
 The zipper colors don't seem to match the colors of the fabric.
 You be the judge, but we were more inspired by other jackets in the review that colored the zippers to blend in with the jacket, not stick out.

-Outdoor Research seems to use bright but standard colors in their designs, like bright red, bright blue, bright green, etc. Other manufacturers are using either "earthy" hues that mimic natural colors, or bright neon colors that look cool.
-In the backcountry, a bright jacket can be useful beyond fashion, increasing visibility between group members or potentially attracting attention in an emergency.
+Outdoor Research uses bright but standard colors in their designs, like bright red, blue, green, etc. Other manufacturers are using either "earthy" hues that mimic natural colors or bright neon colors that look cool.
+A bright jacket can be useful beyond fashion in the backcountry, increasing visibility between group members or potentially attracting attention in an emergency.

-The Hemispheres is light on features compared to other ski jackets, but for backcountry skiing, the features in this jacket are adequate.
+The Hemispheres is light on features compared to other ski jackets, but the features in this jacket are adequate for backcountry skiing.
 There are two large handwarmer pockets, one large chest pocket, one internal chest pocket, and two internal mesh stash pockets.
-All of the pockets are made of very thin mesh which feels a little flimsy, like car keys might be able to poke right through it.
+The pockets are made of very thin mesh, which feels a little flimsy.
+We slightly worry that pointy objects like car keys might be able to poke right through it.